Becton Regional High School

-Becton Regional High School (formally Henry P. Becton Regional High School) is a four-year comprehensive public high school serving students in ninth through twelfth grades from Carlstadt and East Rutherford, in Bergen County, in the U.S. state of New Jersey, operating as part of the Carlstadt-East Rutherford Regional School District.
+Henry P. Becton Regional High School (commonly known as Becton Regional High School) is a four-year comprehensive public high school serving students in ninth through twelfth grades from Carlstadt and East Rutherford, in Bergen County, in the U.S. state of New Jersey, operating as part of the Carlstadt-East Rutherford Regional School District.
 Students from Maywood attend the school as part of a sending/receiving relationship with the Maywood Public Schools.

 Becton Regional High School is accredited by the New Jersey Department of Education and has been accredited by the Middle States Association of Colleges and Schools since 1938.

-As of the 2023–24 school year, the school had an enrollment of 821 students and 61.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.4:1.
-There were 204 students (24.8% of enrollment) eligible for free lunch and 56 (6.8% of students) eligible for reduced-cost lunch.
+As of the 2024–25 school year, the school had an enrollment of 853 students and 60.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.1:1.
+There were 290 students (34.0% of enrollment) eligible for free lunch and 56 (6.6% of students) eligible for reduced-cost lunch.

 History

-A fire in October 1966 destroyed half of the former East Rutherford High School.

-The district was created with the passage of a referendum in June 1968.
+After a fire in October 1966 destroyed half of the former East Rutherford High School, the regional district was created with the passage of a referendum in June 1968.